Enjoy our collection of the best senior websites on the Internet. Keep posted for updates and email us any that we missed.

 GOOGLE (Search Engines)

 Considered by most to be the best search engine on the Web, certainly the place to start any search.
-Also, get addresses and phone numbers by typing in: phonebook: (person’s name and two-letter state code).
-For stock prices, write: stock: (symbol).
+Also, get addresses and phone numbers by typing in the phonebook: (person’s name and two-letter state code).
+For stock prices, write stock: (symbol).
 On Aug.
-18, 2003, The Wall Street Journal recommended that Teoma, or Ask Jeeves, finds communities, which is actually better than Google’s model.
+18, 2003, The Wall Street Journal recommended that Teoma, or Ask Jeeves, find communities, which is actually better than Google’s model.

 Searching for how the President is doing in the polls?
-Here are all the polls showing the ups and downs for people and events.
+Here are all the polls showing the ups and downs of people and events.